code-not-found/code-not-found.github.io/_posts/spring-batch/2018-11-11-spring-batch-admin-example.md

 ## Running a Spring Cloud Data Flow Server

-In this example we will run Spring Cloud Data Flow on a local server.
+In this example, we will run Spring Cloud Data Flow on a local server.

 Create a new <var>spring-cloud-data-flow-server</var> Maven project.